Plusnet broadband review

 Plusnet special offers

-To see prices in full and by postcode see our Plusnet broadband search here.
+Compare full prices and prices by postcode using our Plusnet broadband search.

-We look more closely at Plusnet's home phone service below.
+Find out more about Plusnet's home phone service below.

-Having said that, unlike other providers Plusnet do allow customers to take their broadband without having to take their phone service.
+However, unlike many other providers, Plusnet also allow customers to use their broadband and fibre services without also taking their line rental service.

 |Package||Broadband||Contract terms||Upfront price||Monthly price|